 “We thoroughly enjoyed having you, and the children (and teachers) had a great time.”

 “Even some of my reluctant writers have shown renewed enthusiasm for writing since.”

 Do you have any advice for reluctant readers and writers?

 I’ve written lots of blogs and vlogs for Oxford Owl sharing my tips for encouraging children to find joy in reading and writing – often through science and nature!
 Here are some links:

 - Five ideas to fire up children’s non-fiction writing power

 - Six super science activities to try at home

 Do you have any advice about writing for children?

-I highly recommend the Children’s Writers’ & Artists’ Yearbook, which is a treasury of information and support.
-It was a dream come true to write an article for the Yearbook myself.
-You’ll find it in the 2020, 2019 and 2018 editions: Writing adventures in the real world: children’s non-fiction.
+You will also find my advice in the Children’s Writers’ & Artists’ Yearbook, which is a treasury of information and support: Writing adventures in the real world: children’s non-fiction.

-I’ve also written two blogs full of advice for their website:
+I’ve also written two blogs for their website: